Display WordPress Gallery Captions in a Splide Slide

 Step 2: Add Caption Styling (Optional)

-You can style the caption by adding this CSS to your theme:
+You can style the caption by adding this CSS to your Layout or theme:

 .caption {